facebook/react-native-website/docs/getting-started.md

 <h2>Running your React Native application</h2>

-Run `react-native run-ios` inside your React Native project folder:
+Run `npx react-native run-ios` inside your React Native project folder:

 ```
 cd AwesomeProject
-react-native run-ios
+npx react-native run-ios
 ```

 You should see your new app running in the iOS Simulator shortly.

 ![AwesomeProject on iOS](/react-native/docs/assets/GettingStartediOSSuccess.png)

-`react-native run-ios` is just one way to run your app.
+`npx react-native run-ios` is just one way to run your app.
 You can also run it directly from within Xcode.

 > If you can't get this to work, see the [Troubleshooting](troubleshooting.md#content) page.